ywkao/hgc-dqmgui/README.md

 - Step4: Useful commands (start, stop, and upload DQM files)

 Steps 1 to 3 only need to be performed for the first time.
 Step 4 provides commands for usual maintenance.

+Reminder: once the HGCAL is ready for deployment in the CMS DQM (sometime between 2023 and 2029), one can consider creating a pull request to incorporate the files in the official tool [[2]](https://github.com/cms-DQM/dqmgui_prod).

 ## How to build a DQM GUI for the HGCAL beam tests